skhcjh231/blog-post/content/docs/spring24/18_/_index.md

 - Each self-attention layer is followed by a feedforward neural network that further processes the information.
 These networks consist of fully connected layers and typically include activation functions and normalization.

+If interested in more details about ViT, please refer to the following paper.
+"An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale"

 ----------

 ## Challenge: Multi-Resolution ViT Modeling